LuckyKo/rimworldmods/SocialInteractions/README.md

 ---

 **Note**: This mod requires an LLM API to function.
 For local use, we recommend LM Studio or KoboldCpp for the best experience.
 Make sure to use a model that can fit your GPU VRAM together with the game.
-My preffered model to use is https://huggingface.co/mradermacher/L3-8B-Stheno-v3.2-i1-GGUF but any of the gemma-3-4B or qwen3-4B work just as well.
+My preffered model to use is L3-8B-Stheno-v3.2 but any of the gemma-3-4B or qwen3-4B work just as well, a 2k context window is enough for this mod.

+---